 There are plenty of apps and gadgets that claim to jump-start your productivity, but if you’re really looking to buckle down and make the most of your time this year, it’s time to invest in a good paper planner.
-And though we’ve written about some of our favorite planners in the past, like this Strategist-editor-approved Japanese paper planner and this daily diary, we wanted to find the best planners for 2018.
+And though we’ve written about some of our favorite planners in the past, like this Strategist-editor-approved Japanese paper planner and this daily diary, we wanted to find the best planners.
 So we reached out to productivity experts, life coaches, and people who just love stationery for a living and asked them about their favorite planners.
-Below, the best life planners, day planners, and planners that will just help you get things done in 2018.
+Below, the best life planners, day planners, and planners that will just help you get things done in 2019.

 Life coach Penny Zenker recommends the BestSelf Co.
 Self Journal because it helps to break down big goals into digestible 90-day chunks.
 “I use this now because it is a comprehensive goal-setting-and-tracking system with reflection all in one.
 It helps me align my goals and my daily tasks, which makes me more productive.”
 Liz Sumner, progress and life coach, agrees, and also feels strongly about the Self Journal.
 “I’ve been using it for several years, ever since I discovered it on Kickstarter.
 It combines the best parts of a journal and planner,” she says.
 “The basic version has a lot of valuable material for getting started on goal-setting,” in case you don’t know where to start.